zulip/zulip/docs/testing/testing-with-puppeteer.md

   failures.
 - TODO: Document any other techniques/ideas that were helpful when porting the Casper suite.
-- The Zulip server powering these tests is just `run-dev.py` with some extra [Django settings](../subsystems/settings.md) from `zproject/test_extra_settings.py` to configure an isolated database so that the tests will not interfere/interact with a normal
+- The Zulip server powering these tests is just `run-dev` with some extra [Django settings](../subsystems/settings.md) from `zproject/test_extra_settings.py` to configure an isolated database so that the tests will not interfere/interact with a normal